Chart Color Schemes

 Sandgate - Shorncliffe has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects that could impact this region.
-Notable ones include Motif Bridgeman Downs, Bridgeman Downs Neighbourhood Plan, Emerald Park Townhouses, and Lomandra Park Estate.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified ten projects likely impacting the region.
+Notable initiatives include Motif Bridgeman Downs, Bridgeman Downs Neighbourhood Plan, Emerald Park Townhouses, and Lomandra Park Estate, with the following list outlining those most relevant.

 Professional plan users can use the search below to filter and access additional projects.